django-tastypie/django-tastypie/docs/resources.rst

 Accessing The Current Request
 =============================

-Being able to change behavior based on the current request is a very commmon need.
+Being able to change behavior based on the current request is a very common need.
 Virtually anywhere within ``Resource/ModelResource``, if a ``bundle`` is available, you can access it using ``bundle.request``.
 This is useful for altering querysets, ensuring headers are present, etc.